-George A. Feldhamer, author of Mammalogy: Adaptation, Diversity, and Ecology
+George A. Feldhamer, coauthor of Mammalogy: Adaptation, Diversity, Ecology

 “Clear, well written, and comprehensive … this book is a major contribution to the education of students and the public and an outstanding resource for educators and researchers.
 The strong conservation focus and extensive literature review … are critically important contributions to the environmental issues affecting the state’s mammals.”

 Robert M. Timm, Natural History Museum, University of Kansas, and past president, American Society of Mammalogists